Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 Revenue Cycle Management software aims to digitize and replace paper-based procedures and documentation in the revenue cycle workflows.
 Think of it as the EHR of medical billing and claim management.

-According to a 2021 forecast, the Revenue Cycle Management software industry is expected to grow by 10% per year through 2021 and 2025.
-This and other research prove that the demand for RCM solutions is on the rise.
+According to a 2021 forecast, the Revenue Cycle Management software industry is expected to grow by 10% annually through 2021 and 2025.
+This and other research prove that the demand for RCM solutions is rising.
 And for a good reason.

 Revenue Cycle Management systems assist the back-office staff in many essential tasks within the revenue cycle management, such as: